NikolasNorth/Sockets/README.md

 **Note:**
 * Since this runs on localhost, files located on the 'server' are stored under `server_files/` as to not get mixed up
 with the files downloaded to the client's filesystem.
-Currently there are some files stored under `server_files`,
+Currently there are some demonstration files stored under
-however feel free to try using some more.
+`server_files`, however feel free to use your own.
 * Server is bound to port `12000`

 ### GET Request Errors